Skip to content

 Published February 12, 2024.
 This post may contain affiliate links.
 Please read my disclosure policy.

-This Osso Buco Recipe of slow-braised veal shanks with vegetables, tomatoes, wine, and stock is fall-off-the-bone good.
-I’ve been making this recipe for you, and to this day, it is still one of my favorites.
+This Osso Buco recipe features slow-braised veal shanks simmered with vegetables, tomatoes, wine, and rich stock, creating a fall-off-the-bone tender dish.
+Being Sicilian, Italian food has always been second nature in my home.
+I’ve been cooking this dish for years, and to this day, it’s still one of my all-time favorites.

 Ingredients and Substitutions